 Jamie Micco, Ph.D.

-Jamie Micco is a clinical psychologist within the Child CBT Program and the Clinical and Research Program in Pediatric Psychopharmacology at Massachusetts General Hospital.
-She is an Instructor of Psychology in the Department of Psychiatry at Harvard Medical School.
-Dr. Micco specializes in CBT for children, adolescents, and young adults with anxiety and mood disorders.
+Dr. Micco is the Director of the Intensive CBT Program for youth with anxiety disorders within the Child CBT Program at MGH.
+She is an Assistant Professor of Psychology in the Department of Psychiatry at Harvard Medical School.
+Dr. Micco specializes in the diagnosis and treatment of children, adolescents, and young adults with anxiety and mood disorders.
 Her research interests are in the development and remediation of cognitive biases associated with depression and anxiety.

 Michael Schonberg, Ph.D.